Skip to Content

 My Experience at the Speakeasy

-My wife and I were recently at Resorts World and decided to snag a cocktail at the Here Kitty Kitty Vice Den before dinner.
+My wife and I recently decided on a whim to snag a cocktail at the Here Kitty Kitty Vice Den before dinner.

 We arrived right when they opened for the night at 4:30 pm and were seated immediately.
 We found the cocktails to be strong, and worth the price.